 - Address: CIC Bhawan, Baba Gangnath Marg, Munirka, New Delhi – 110067.

-The RBI is the regulatory body you are seeking information from regarding the fraud and the conduct of Federal Bank.
+The RBI is the regulatory body from which you are seeking information regarding the fraud and the conduct of Federal Bank.

 - CPIO Name: Shri Manoj Kumar (Consumer Education and Protection Dept – CEPD)